 The Monastery came up rather suddenly as we emerged from the canyon into a large open area with a small restaurant right in front of us.
 It took a moment to realize that directly on our right was the largest building in the city of Petra, The Monastery.

 We wandered the area in front of this stunning building and explored, while D painted himself white with the crushed sandstone in the largest sandbox he had ever seen.
-This building is truly awe-inspiring, with a door larger than most houses and a facade nearly 50 square metres it can take a while to truly capture the entire thing in your vision.
+This building is truly awe-inspiring, with a door larger than most houses and a facade nearly 50 square meters it can take a while to truly capture the entire thing in your vision.
 Broken columns from the Roman era litter the area directly in front of the Monastery giving evidence to the natural elements that this building has withstood throughout the two millennia of its existence.

-The Monastery used to be open to exploration, but has since been closed and the area above it where visitors could climb on to the ten metre high urn that caps the facade is no longer accessible as well.
+The Monastery used to be open to exploration, but has since been closed and the area above it where visitors could climb on to the ten meter high urn that caps the facade is no longer accessible as well.

 Continuing past the small restaurant offers a few more monuments to explore.
 However, the greatest part about continuing up the path is the breathtaking views of both the Monastery and the surrounding mountains.
 From the top you can clearly see Aaron’s Tomb on the tallest mountain on the far side of the canyon, Mt Hor.

-After getting a drink of fresh lemon and mint juice from the restaurant and stopping at one of the local Bedouin tents for some tea, friendly conversation and a chance to buy some scarves to replace D’s lost hat, and my sweat stained beyond repair hat, we continued back the way we had come up.
+After getting a drink of fresh lemon and mint juice from the restaurant and stopping at one of the local Bedouin tents for some tea, friendly conversation and a chance to buy some scarves to replace D’s lost hat, and my sweat-stained beyond repair hat, we continued back the way we had come up.
 When we reached the bottom, Mohammed invited us to his home at the nearby village for some tea and a ride back to our hotel.
 We gladly accepted the invitation and it made for a wonderful end to an epic day.
-Next morning we would be off to visit Little Petra.
+The next morning we would be off to visit Little Petra.

 The town is easy to explore and can be done in a little over an hour.
 While many of the buildings offer a similar style to those in Petra but on a much smaller scale, they do offer a more intimate look into the daily lives of those who lived there.
-About halfway through the town on the left hand side be sure to walk up the short steps that lead to the second floor of one of the buildings.
+About halfway through the town on the left-hand side be sure to walk up the short steps that lead to the second floor of one of the buildings.
 Inside this building is a gated room where you can see the beautiful tiling that once covered the ceilings of many of these buildings.

-At the far end of the town there is another siq that requires a steep climb to enter, but if you brave the climb you will be rewarded with spectacular views of the Petra mountains.
+At the far end of the town, there is another siq that requires a steep climb to enter, but if you brave the climb you will be rewarded with spectacular views of the Petra mountains.

 We had worn ourselves out exploring every nook and cranny of the Lost City of Petra, and now it was time for something new.
 We would be heading to the famous Wadi Rum to walk in the footsteps of Lawrence of Arabia and experience some of the Bedouin life.